apostrophecms/docs/docs/guide/areas-and-widgets/custom-widgets.md

 Widget players do not have direct access to any *widget data*.
 If we want to use widget data in the player, we need to pass it in.

-Template files, On the other hand, *do* have access to widget data (they are rendered on the server).
+Template files on the other hand, *do* have access to widget data (they are rendered on the server).
 One good way to use data in a widget player is to insert it as a data attribute value in the template.
 The player can then look for that data attribute.

 For example, we could change our collapse widget to include a `color` field value: